inet-framework/inet-tutorials/wireless/doc/step11.rst

 In an attempt to make our simulation both more realistic and more interesting, we add some obstacles to the playground.

-In the real world, objects like walls, trees, buildings and hills act as obstacles to radio signal propagation.
+In the real world, objects like walls, trees, buildings, and hills act as obstacles to radio signal propagation.
 They absorb and reflect radio waves, reducing signal quality and decreasing the chance of successful reception.

-In this step, we add a concrete wall to the model that sits between hosts ``A`` and ``R1``, and see what happens.
+In this step, we add a concrete wall to the model that sits between hosts ``A`` and ``R1`` and see what happens.
 Since our model still uses the unit disk radio and unit disk wireless medium models that do not model physical phenomena, obstacle modeling will be very simple: all obstacles completely absorb radio signals, making reception behind them